Parameter selection and optimization of a computational network model of blood flow in single-ventricle patients: Methods

 Here $\delta = \sqrt{\nu T/2\pi}$ (cm) is the boundary layer thickness, $T$ (s) is the duration of the cardiac cycle, $u_x$ is the axial velocity, and $\bar{u}_x$ is the axial velocity outside of the boundary layer.

 To close our system of equations, we define a pressure-area relationship of the form

-where $E$ (g/cm/s$^2$) is Young's modulus, $h$ (cm) is the vessel wall thickness, $p_0$ (g/cm/s$^2$) is a reference pressure, $r_0$ (cm) is the inlet radius, and $A_0$ (cm$^2$) is the cross-sectional area when $p(x,t) = p_0$.
+where $E$ (g/cm/s$^2$) is Young's modulus, $h$ (cm) is the vessel wall thickness, $p_0$ (g/cm/s$^2$) is a reference pressure, $r_0$ (cm) is the inlet radius, and $A_0$ (cm$^2$) is the cross-sectional area when $p(x,t) = p_0$. \hot{The area $A_0=\pi r_0^2$ is determined from the vessel network as described in Section \ref{sec:Network}.}

 The system \eqref{eq:mass}-\eqref{eq:momentum} is hyperbolic with Riemann invariants propagating in opposite directions.
 Therefore, boundary conditions are required at the inlet and outlet of each vessel.
 At the ascending aorta, corresponding to the root of the labeled tree, an inlet flow waveform is imposed using the patient-specific flow waveform extracted from the 4D-MRI data.
-At junctions, we impose mass conservation and pressure continuity:
+At junctions, we impose mass conservation and pressure continuity

 The subscripts $p$ and $d1,2$ refer to the parent and daughter vessels, respectively.
 Outlet boundary conditions are imposed by coupling the terminals of the large vessels to an asymmetrical structured tree model (described below) representing the small vessels \cite{Olufsen2001}.
 The model equations are nondimensionalized and solved using the explicit two-step Lax-Wendroff method \cite{Olufsen2001,LaPole2022,BartoloLaPole2023,Colebank19,Colebank21}.